The Commonplace

 0.3

 Users submit longer and more complex queries than in traditional search.
-Research Productivity positive medium query length and complexity
+Research Productivity positive query length and complexity

 n=200000